swcarpentry-ja/carpentries-coc/topic_folders/mentoring/discussion_session.md

 1. Use the [email templates](email_templates.html) for the respective discussion invitation.
 Replace the variables in brackets with the appropriate information for that session.

 1. Log in to [AMY](https://amy.software-carpentry.org/account/login/?next=/workshops/log/).
-Go to the reporting section and filter for instructors in the relevant time period.
-Download this list as csv.
+Go to the [reporting section](../workshop_administration/amy_manual.html#reports) to the "List of instructors by time period" section.
+Filter for instructors in the relevant time period.
+Download this list as csv to easily read each instructor's email address.

 1. Send the templated email to all participants as `bcc`, and copy the Mentoring Committee Chairs as well as `team@carpentries.org`.